 Benzodiazepines—often known as “Benzos”—for short, is the class of drug that includes Valium, Xanax, and Klonopin, among others.
-These act as central nervous system depressants that work by slowing brain activity, and are generally prescribed to treat anxiety, panic attacks, seizures, and alcohol withdrawal.
+These act as central nervous system depressants that work by slowing brain activity, and are generally prescribed to treat alcohol withdrawal, anxiety, panic attacks, and seizures.

 While they may seem innocuous, withdrawal from this class of drugs can be extremely uncomfortable and even dangerous.
 Read on for more…